 There’s a reason why radio is so strongly associated with driving, and that’s because you can’t spend time picking your next tune.
 Pandora is perhaps the top music streaming service for personalized music radio that learns as you listen, continually serving up better and better recommendations as you listen more.
 Unlike traditional radio, you can skip songs you’re not interested in — though the number of skips available is limited on free accounts.
 You can remove limitations on skips and replays, as well as ads, for just $5 a month, and you can also turn Pandora into a Spotify-style on-demand streaming service for $10 a month.
 Personally, we’d stick with the radio just for convenience’s sake, but it could be worth it if you really come to love your Pandora recommendations.

-Here we have a popular messaging app that, like Textra, gives drivers a hands-free way of receiving and sending messages.
-When used in conjunction with Android Auto, users can simply tap on the message as it appears on their car’s display, then use their voice to create and send replies.
+This popular messaging app gives drivers a hands-free way of receiving and sending messages.
+When used in conjunction with Android Auto, you can simply tap on the message as it appears on your car’s display, then use your voice to draft and send replies.
 If you’re using GPS or another app at the time, messages will appear in the top third of your display, so you can craft your response without switching app screens and potentially missing your turn.

 Pocket Casts ($4)

 Music and podcasts are two things you can listen to while driving, but let’s not forget books, which can also help you pass the time.
 Audible delivers on that, thanks to its robust compatibility with Android Auto.
-Along with the ability to play audiobooks, you’ll also able to adjust playback speed — between 0.5x and 3x — and skip between chapters.
+Along with the ability to play audiobooks, you can adjust playback speed — between 0.5x and 3x — and skip between chapters.
 Best of all, you can navigate the Audible store and view your wish list, the best sellers list, and an assortment of genre-specific categories, so you can add new books even when you can’t access your phone or computer.

 Amazon Music works in a similar fashion to Google Play Music, but it’s probably preferable for Amazon Prime subscribers.
 Any music tied to your Amazon account — be it in the cloud, music you’ve uploaded to the service, or songs found on your phone — will all be available when you decide to use Amazon Music with Android Auto, alongside features like Prime Stations.
 Voice commands are also available for hands-free use, meaning you can say “OK, Google” followed by a phrase like “Play Call Me Maybe on Amazon Music.”